Movies are the ultimate art.

 I’ll also add a Family Friendly section that briefly mentions if there are a lot of cuss words, if there’s an F word, or if there’s a sex scene or two.
 This is an important section for those who only want to watch uplifting movies or for parents with younger children who want to know if they should bring their children along.

 Yes, I do.
 The name of my Etsy shop is Picturesque Shirt N Mug.
 I sell T-shirts, Sweatshirts, Hoodies, and Mugs.
 I’ll add recently listed shirts and other merch at the end of each article.
-You can find my shop by clicking on this link:
+You can find my shop by clicking on this button: